radosliwa/crud/README.md

 #   CRUD app with VUE3 + EXPRESS + Turborepo

-This README will guide you through the process of setting up and running a **CRUD - technical assessment project**.
+This README will guide you through the process of setting up and running a **CRUD - Turborepo project**.
 Please follow the steps below to get started.

 **Make sure to check your email for the instruction on the required environment variables!!!**